 Please note your time here will be self-guided, however an Explainer will usually be present to answer any of your group’s questions.
 Your group can also use the Planet Pavilion section of their worksheets to help them.

-During your time in the Planet Pavilion, small groups of pupils can visit the gift shop, if required.
-Pupils must be separated into small groups due to the limited space available in the gift shop (see ‘Gift Shop’ below).
+During your time in the Planet Pavilion, small numbers can visit the gift shop, if required (see ‘Gift Shop’ below).